 How to Apply for a Community Grant

-Community members white boarding a community grant proposal
+Community members white boarding a community grant proposal.

 Application instructions are outlined below.
 Contact us with questions at any time.

-1. Develop your project idea:
+1. Develop your project idea

-2. Submit an intent to apply form by noon on Friday, Feb.
-10, 2023.
-DEADLINE HAS PASSED.
-Note: Submitted information is not binding and can be updated at the full proposal stage.
+• Submitted information is not binding and may be updated at the full proposal stage.

 Supplemental resources for Tiered Grants